 8. Japan-North Korea Working-Level Consultations (June 2008: Beijing, August 2008: Shenyang)

-(c) Nevertheless, on September 4, 2008, North Korea notified Japan that, although they would still maintain the position of implementing the measures agreed upon during the Working-Level Consultations, they would postpone the launch of their investigations until they examine how the new Government of Japan would act in regards to the agreement after its sudden change of the administration (i.e. the resignation of then-Prime Minister Fukuda).
+- (c) Nevertheless, on September 4, 2008, North Korea notified Japan that, although they would still maintain the position of implementing the measures agreed upon during the Working-Level Consultations, they would postpone the launch of their investigations until they examine how the new GoJ would act in regards to the agreement after its sudden change of the administration (i.e. the resignation of then Prime Minister FUKUDA).

 9. Japan-North Korea Intergovernmental Consultations (November 2012: Ulaanbaatar)

 In November 2012, the Japan-North Korea Intergovernmental Consultations, which were the first consultations with North Korea in four years, were held.
 At the meeting, the two parties held in-depth discussions on the abductions issue and came to an agreement to continue deliberations in the future for further review in consideration of past progress and for discussion on individual points of view.
 In addition, the Japanese side brought up for discussion to North Korea the cases where the possibility of abduction by North Korea cannot be dismissed.

 The second Consultations were scheduled for December 5 and 6, but Japan had no choice but to postpone the meeting due to North Korea announced a missile launch on December 1.

 10. Japan-North Korea Intergovernmental Consultations (March 2014: Beijing)